 After finishing her graduate studies in Geneva, Rurarz-Huygens pursued a career in refugee work and was posted with the United Nations High Commissioner for Refugees to Lebanon and Kenya.
 In both positions, she worked in the resettlement units with refugees from some of the world's most conflict-ridden areas including Iraq, Afghanistan, Somalia, Sudan, and the Congo.
 After transitioning to New York in 2012, Rurarz-Huygens worked briefly with Purpose and the Open Society Foundations until she joined CPJ in May 2013.
 She holds a master's degree in political science.

-Born and raised in Afghanistan, Rahmati graduated from Bard College with a bachelor's in human rights and a concentration in global public health, and wrote his senior thesis on transitional justice in Afghanistan.
+Mehdi Rahmati joined CPJ in 2013 after graduating from Bard College with a bachelor's in human rights and a concentration in global public health.
+Rahmati wrote his senior thesis on transitional justice in Afghanistan.
 While at Bard, he interned at both Human Rights Watch and Open Society Foundations, where later he also worked as a consultant.
 In 2005, Rahmati co-founded the Marefat Educational Center in Mazar-e-Sharif, Afghanistan, by acquiring a building to rent, advertising the school, and hiring and training teachers.
 Today, more than 400 students attend the school.
-Rahmati is fluent in English, Farsi, Dari, and proficient in Pashtu and Turkish.
+Rahmati is fluent in English, Dari, and Farsi.

 Geoffrey King joined CPJ in 2013 to coordinate the organization's Internet and technology policy efforts.
 King, who is based in San Francisco, protects the rights of journalists through advocacy, public education, and engagement with policymakers worldwide.